[[caption-width-right:350:He is lethal with that cane.]]

 Delenn hesitantly makes her way to where Sebastian is waiting, where she is presented with a pair of large bracelets which she is told to put on.
 She can remove them at any time, but if she does she will admit defeat and fail the test.
 She puts them on and Sebastian appears, circling her like a predator, and asking, "Who are you?"

-Confused, Delenn tries to answer, name, position, family, but Sebastian is not satisfied with any of those and expresses his displeasure with a painful jolt from the bracelets.
-He begins berating and mocking her for her view that she has an important part in what will happen, and tormenting her with ever increasing levels of pain.
+Confused, Delenn tries to answer, name, position, family, but Sebastian is not satisfied with any of those and expresses his displeasure with a [[ElectricTorture painful jolt from the bracelets]].
+He begins berating and mocking her for her view that she has an important part in what will happen, and tormenting her with ever increasing levels of pain, seeming determined to break down this notion that she is on a divinely appointed mission, even if it kills her.

-He begins asking her why she is there, leading her down her reasoning that she is meant to be there, no matter what anyone else may say.
-When he points out that the others may well be right, she admits she does consider that sometimes.
-Taken aback, Sebastian allows her some time to rest.
+He begins asking her why she is there, trying to down her reasoning that she is meant to be there, even when the world says otherwise.
+When he points out that the others may well be right, she admits she does consider that sometimes. [[ArmorPiercingResponse Taken aback, Sebastian allows her some time to rest]].

 G'Kar is speaking with a gathering of Narns, outlining his plans, but they are beginning to lose faith.
 They don't doubt his intentions, just his capability.
+They want some sign that he can make shipments through the Centauri lines.
 One in particular, asks for some word from his family, which G'Kar promises to deliver, or step aside.

-Delenn is exhausted and frustrated and in pain as Sebastian continues.
-She begins to point out some of his own deficiencies, much to his annoyance, and he activates the bracelets, bringing her to her knees.
+Delenn is exhausted and frustrated and in pain as Sebastian continues berating her.
+She begins to point out some of his own deficiencies, much to his annoyance, and he activates the bracelets, bringing her to her knees, but still not admitting that she is unworthy.

 G'Kar comes to Sheridan and asks for his help in finding the family.
-Afterwards, Sheridan decides that it would be better to keep him where he is, rather than have the local Narns put in an unknown.
+After he leaves, Sheridan decides that it would be better to keep him where he is, rather than have the local Narns put in an unknown.
 He has Garibaldi tell the Rangers to find them and get a message.

 Back in downbelow, Lennier comes to check on Delenn and finds her collapsed on the floor.
 He tries to get her out, but she insists he go before Sebastian comes back.
 He immediately goes to find Sheridan, since he's the only one who can defy Kosh and get away with it, and tells him he thinks Sebastian is killing her.